Vampire (Buffy the Vampire Slayer): Vulnerabilities

 The vampires in Buffy heal quickly from most injuries, but do not regrow lost limbs, and can acquire scars.
 They can be killed if beheaded, exploded, staked through the heart with a wooden object, or exposed to sunlight, fire, or excessive amounts of holy water.
 When killed, vampires rapidly turn to dust.
-Their vulnerability to sunlight limits vampires' movements, and makes most nocturnal.
+Their vulnerability to sunlight limits vampires' movements and makes them most nocturnal.
+Because of this, they sleep mostly during the day and are dependent on underground tunnels and caves to avoid direct sunlight.
 Spike, however, is shown on several occasions driving during the day by blocking the sunlight coming through his car windows with foil, and leaving a small strip clear to see the road.
-Vampires sometimes enlist humans such as criminals or occult organizations like Wolfram & Hart for tasks during the day.
+Vampires sometimes enlist humans such as criminals, other demons, or occult organizations like Wolfram & Hart for tasks during the day.

 Vampires' flesh burns upon contact with blessed objects such as holy water, a Bible, recently consecrated ground, or a Christian cross.
 Knowing this, Buffy wears a small cross pendant necklace at all times for minor protection.
 Vampires can enter consecrated buildings but appear to feel ill at ease.
 They cannot enter a human residence without having been invited once by a living resident; once given, such an invitation can only be revoked by a magic ritual.
 If all living residents die, they can enter freely.
 Areas open to the public and the homes of other vampires, demons, and non-humans are not protected.
 Finally, vampires are attracted to bright colors and are said to dislike garlic.

 Variations

 Variations of vampires are seen on both Buffy and Angel.
 In the Angel season 2 episode "Through the Looking Glass", Angel and his team travel to a parallel world, Pylea, where he becomes a "Van-Tal" demon with green skin, spines and a bestial appearance.
 This form is described in the series as the vampire (specifically the demon that creates the vampire) in its purest form.
 While in this form, Angel lacks the ability to reason, possessing neither the compassion his soul gives him nor the sadism he possesses as Angelus.

 The seventh season of Buffy introduces the Turok-Han, an ancient species of vampire analogous to Neanderthal man.
 These Turok-Han, colloquially referred to as "über-vamps", are stronger and harder to kill than common vampires, can usually withstand a stake to the chest without dusting and show only minor burns when doused with holy water, but can still be killed by beheading or sunlight.

 Vampires generally cannot reproduce sexually, but mystical circumstances allow the characters Angel and Darla to conceive a son, Connor, who has a human soul with vampire-like abilities of strength, endurance, agility, and senses, but none of their weaknesses or need to drink blood.
-Connor physically ages like humans, indicating that, unlike vampires, he is not an immortal and therefore will die eventually.
+Despite being a descendant of vampires, Connor physically ages like humans, indicating that, unlike vampires, he is not an immortal and therefore will die eventually.